|

 Lee began playing and singing Balkan music with the Mandala Folk

-Dance Ensemble in 1999.
+Dance Ensemble.
 Since then, she has performed with several

 dance band.
-Heather studies voice with internationally acclaimed
+Heather studied voice with internationally acclaimed

 singer Tatiana Sarbinska.